 The analysis began with an overview of existing (base year) traffic within Lynn Canal.
 The available data for ferry travel, air travel, and freight traffic were summarized to provide a basis for calibrating the subsequent travel models.
-Note that the most recent data available were for the 2011 calendar year.
-Key pieces of data include the number of passengers (air and ferry) and vehicles traveling in the Lynn Canal, average vehicle occupancy, average air and ferry fares, summer and winter seasonal factors, and the proportion of travelers traveling from Juneau-Haines or Juneau-Skagway.
+Note that the most recent data available were for the 2015 calendar year, although some data are older than 2015, depending on availability.
+Key pieces of data include the number of passengers (air and ferry) and vehicles traveling in the Lynn

+Canal, average vehicle occupancy, average air and ferry fares, summer and winter seasonal factors, and the proportion of travelers traveling from Juneau-Haines or Juneau-Skagway.